 Tips and inspiration

-Finally, you'll always find all my briefings on this page, in the player above.
+You'll find all my briefings on this page, in the player below:

 Today marks the start of Susan McCuistion’s New Diversity Summit, a week full of diversity and inclusive leadership